By Ozzie C. Davis

 O.C.D’s Recommendation: Hurricane

 Ideal drinking establishment: Johnny’s Gold Brick

 During prohibition, rum runners bootlegged hooch in order to circumvent laws and avoid taxation.
-However, the Rum Runner cocktail is legal and taxed.
+However, the rum spirit is now legal and taxed – thankfully.
 But the better news is that it is delicious and brings the Caribbean coastline to your taste buds.
-Made from light and dark rums, berry liquors, pineapple and orange juices with a splash of grenadine, Drizly.com has a simple recipe of the following:
+Justin Ware from Johnny’s Gold Brick tells us how to make their Hurricane below: